i-D announces four new contributing editors

 Photographer and director, Gray Sorrenti is a rising star at the intersection of fashion, portraiture, reportage photography and film-making.
 As the daughter of renowned fashion photographer Mario Sorrenti and artist Mary Frey, it is perhaps not surprising that the 18 year old has picked up a camera, but she's found her own distinct aesthetic place in the fashion world.
 Over the last two years she’s risen through the industry, shooting campaigns for Saint Laurent and Loewe and editorials for Vogue Homme International, Document and i-D. Gray describes her work as being about creating “a sincere image and a true connection” and is best known for her raw portrayal life as teen in New York City, through the images she captures of her friends.

 Toronto-based Hazel Ong is a longtime member of the i-D family.
-The stylist and creative director cut her teeth assisting i-D’s legendary Fashion Director Simon Foxton and has since risen to style Drake on his “The Boy Meets World” tour.
+The stylist and creative director cut her teeth assisting i-D’s legendary Fashion Director Simon Foxton and has since risen to co-style Drake on his “The Boy Meets World” tour.
 She's a regular contributor to Billboard, The Fader and Complex, and has worked with brands as varied as Nike, Prada and Stone Island.
 She continues to work in the spaces where fashion and music meet, providing creative and styling direction for up and coming artists, brands and publications in her native Canada and beyond.
 Hazel will be using her visual and cultural interest and knowledge to contribute to areas of i-D including music, fashion and special projects.

 Meanwhile, London born, New York based model and former i-D cover star Paloma Elsesser will be hosting a monthly i-D TV show called "The Squeeze" as well as conducting interviews and essays for the print and digital editions.
 Elsesser got her break in fashion after being hand-selected by beauty icon Pat McGrath.
 She has since become a leading voice in the fashion industry as an outspoken advocate for body acceptance and mental health awareness and has starred in major brand campaigns for Fenty Beauty, Glossier, Nike and H&M. Most recently, Elsesser has served as a muse for Eckhaus Latta, Adam Selman and Miaou, and has graced the covers of British Vogue and i-D. In 2019, she was appointed a coveted spot in the selection committee for the CFDA/Vogue Fashion Fund.
 Elsesser will be based in New York.